openstack/ansible-hardening/doc/source/controls.rst

   can't be implemented with automation, or they could cause damage to an existing system.
 Other controls are listed as *opt-in* when they are implemented, but they require a deployer to enable them.
-  *(This categorization comes from openstack-ansible-security, not the STIG.)*
+  *(This categorization comes from ansible-hardening, not the STIG.)*

 * **Tag:** The controls are also separated based on which parts of the system they act upon.
 Something that secures ``grub`` would be tagged with *boot* while controls for ``sshd`` would be tagged with *auth*.
-  *(This categorization comes from openstack-ansible-security, not the STIG.)*
+  *(This categorization comes from ansible-hardening, not the STIG.)*

 You can also review the STIG controls in one very large page.
 This can be helpful when you need to search using your web browser.